-Why do we see UMPD responding to events off campus?
+When does UMPD respond to events off campus?

-The UMPD participates with other law enforcement agencies in what are often called mutual aid responses.
+UMPD participates with other law enforcement agencies in what are often called mutual aid responses.
 When an agency requests assistance in situations where additional resources are necessary, every collaborating agency evaluates its ability to provide that aid and makes officers available under the command of the requesting agency.
-This type of cooperation makes it possible to respond to large-scale emergencies that span multiple jurisdictions, and in communities lacking the necessary resources to respond to a situation.
-The West Command Task Force is an example of mutual aid.
-The University community has benefited from this type of cooperation in the past, for example when a high-profile visitor or speaker visits the campus and additional resources are needed or, as in 2014 following a Gopher Hockey victory, when we needed help in the Dinkytown area.
+This type of cooperation — a mutual aid response — makes it possible to respond to large-scale emergencies that span multiple jurisdictions, and in communities lacking the necessary resources to respond to a situation.
+The University community has benefited from this type of cooperation in the past.
+Examples include when a high-profile visitor or speaker visits the campus and additional resources are needed or, as in 2014 following a Gopher Hockey victory, when we needed help in the Dinkytown area.

 What role do we assume when we respond outside of our jurisdiction?

 While UMPD officers are assigned to the on-scene commander when they respond to an emergency outside of our campus community, UMPD officers remain under the direct management of a UMPD law enforcement supervisor.

 How does this engagement align with our broad commitments to equity and, in particular, with regard to policing?

 This question is a foundational part of MSafe and our work with Dr. Cedric Alexander to reimagine the ways that the University and UMPD specifically can establish processes that build trust between UMPD officers and the communities they serve.
 As Dr. Alexander's report highlights, this requires examining how UMPD presents itself and engages with our community.
 UMPD is open to hearing and responding to the community's challenges.
 We are also open to transparency with and for the community around the rationale for when UMPD engages.
 This transparency is required for trust to grow.